jrmusan/meal_planner/README.md

 flask run
 ```

-This will run our little demo on localhost
+This will/should run our little demo on localhost

 We should consider using something called boot strap for mobile resizing.